 We know many organizations don’t want to sacrifice ease of use.
-Let’s face it, most people using conference rooms aren’t IT experts.
-They may be HR, marketing, operations, sales and finance people, and tech isn’t their primary focus.
+Employees across departments utilize conference rooms, and technology isn’t always their primary focus.
 Anyone should be able to walk in and use a system without becoming overwhelmed by an exceedingly complex, difficult to understand interface.
 Whichever platform they favor, easily dialing into calls is critical.

 CAN ZOOM AND TEAMS CO-EXIST IN THE CONFERENCE ROOM?

 The answer is a resounding YES.
 But a quick note first: